jli12/jli12.github.io/_pages/about.md

 profile:
   align: right
-  image: profpic1.jpg
+  image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>currently based in Tokyo, </p>
     <p>with a permenant address in the San Francisco Bay Area</p>

-news: false # includes a list of news items
+news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---